Upcoming Teachings

 Co-taught with Diana Clark, Ying Chen, and David Lorey

-Registration will open at InsightRetreatCenter.org.
+Registration is open at InsightRetreatCenter.org.
 (Scroll down to the Mar 29 entry).

 This retreat is offered within IMC's Culture of Generosity; there will be no registration fee (and there will be an opportunity to support the teachers and organization by donation).